 Cf. the answers to questions 3 and 4.

 An applicant (beneficiary) who has procedural standing may lodge an application instituting proceedings directly, i.e. without being represented, to the court with due jurisdiction.

-Section 42(3) of the Code of Civil Procedure lays down the general particulars of an application instituting proceedings: the recipient court, the person making the application, the case it concerns and what the applicant is seeking, a description, and the date.
+Section 127 of the Code of Contentious Civil Procedure lays down the general particulars of an application instituting proceedings: the recipient court, the person making the application, the case it concerns and what the applicant is seeking, and a signature.

-Apart from the general particulars, an application instituting proceedings must provide certain specific information as set out in Section 79 of the Code of Civil Procedure.
+Apart from the general particulars, an application instituting proceedings must provide certain specific information as set out in Sections 25 and 26 of the Code of Non-contentious Civil Procedure.
 An application instituting maintenance proceedings must also specify the amount of the maintenance allowance sought and the time from which it is to be paid.
-An application for a maintenance order in respect of an adult person is binding on the court as it does not involve a minor child protection case within the meaning of Section 176 et seq. of the Code of Civil Procedure, but rather an ordinary contentious proceeding.

 The requisite number of copies of an application, including enclosures, must be submitted so that the court keeps one original counterpart and each party receives one original copy, including enclosures as necessary.
 If a party fails to provide the required number of copies and enclosures, the court makes copies at the party’s expense.